Portable Vibration Calibrator - Agate Technology

 The oscilloscope captures shown below illustrate the waveform characteristics produced by the AT-2040 Gen 2 bearing fault simulation.

-Automatic Sensor Test & Calibration
+Automatic Sensor & Proximity Probe Testing

 The Sensor Test mode automates vibration sensor calibration by controlling output levels, measuring response, and calculating sensitivity across defined test points.